Spain takes first European moves against Plácido Domingo

 Both the Salzburg Festival and the Vienna State Opera said this week they, too, were seeking more information on the U.S. investigations before taking further action.

-The Salzburg Festival, where Domingo is scheduled to perform two concerts of “I vespri siciliani” in August, acknowledged “the facts, however have now changed.”
+The Salzburg Festival, where Domingo is scheduled to perform two concerts of “I vespri siciliani” in August, said its priority was and remains to treat Domingo fairly and not rush judgment, “the facts, however, have now changed.”
 It cited Domingo’s statement in which he “concedes that his behavior might have hurt the women in question, and apologizes for this.”

-The festival said it would obtain “comprehensive information on the investigations currently under way in the USA before it considers further steps.”
+The festival said it would obtain “comprehensive information on the investigations currently under way in the U.S. before it considers further steps.”

 The Vienna State Opera said that it takes the case “very seriously,” and that it would take time “to examine the matter in detail,” before his scheduled appearances in June.